 '''

 CaffeineBeverage is abstract, just

 like in the class design.

+Now, the same prepareRecipe() method will be used

+to make both Tea and Coffee. prepareRecipe() is

+declared final because we don't want our subclasses

 public abstract class CaffeineBeverage {

+to be able to override this method and change the

+recipe!
+We've generalized steps 2 and 4 to brew()

 final void prepareRecipe()

 boilWater();

+the beverage and addCondiments().

 brew();

 pourInCup();

 addCondiments();

+Because Coffee and Tea handle these methods

 abstract void brew();

+in different ways, they're going to have to

+be declared as abstract.
+Let the subclasses

 abstract void addCondiments();

+worry about that stuff!

 void boilWater() {

 System.out.println("Boiling water");

+Remember, we moved these into

+the Caffeine Beverage class (back

 void pourInCup() {

+in our class diagram).

 System.out.println("Pouring into cup");

 '''